-These learning retention gaps may be connected to how you’ve designed your training, and if your training programs are set up to deliver content in highly interactive ways.
+These learning retention gaps may be connected to how you’ve designed your training, and whether your training programmes are set up to deliver content in highly interactive ways.
 Interactive training can change how instructors share knowledge and boost both employee engagement and the efficacy of training.

 In this blog, we’ll cover what interactive training sessions look like, why interaction is so critical and how to increase it, and how collaborative technology can help build engagement.